 How to open ramune bottle?

 You have to take the bottle cap wrapper off and push the top pin into the bottle which will release the marble and carbonate your drink!

-There’s about 55 of them, so take a look here!
+There are about 55 of them, so take a look here!

-Probably the highest ranking flavor in Japan.
+Probably the highest-ranking flavor in Japan.

-Extremely rich, and very tastey!
+Extremely rich, and a very tasty Japanese snack!

 If you want to eat snacks like the locals, go for something corn flavored!

 15. Calbee Potato sticks